 The airlines' response

-Many companies, grouped together under the Scara unionhave openly expressed their concerns about the tax increase.
+Numerous companies, grouped together within the syndicate Scarahave openly expressed their concerns about the tax increase.
 They question the underlying economic rationale and point to the potential impact on tourism and employment.
 This new tax burden could hamper airlines' recovery from the pandemic, as expressed in a report by the French National Assembly.

 On the same theme